JohnCelery/Pilgrim-Outbound/README.md

 ---

 ## Endgame Paths (When Complete)
-1. **Azure – Pax Romana**: escort the relic to Rome and secure papal sanction.
+1. **Azure – Pax Romana**: escort the relic to the grand cathedral and secure high sanction.
 2. **Vert – Seed of Yggdrasil**: ally with a Norse skald to plant a holy oak on pagan soil.
-3. **Or – House of Wisdom**: ferry four scholars to Córdoba to spark a new renaissance.
+3. **Or – House of Wisdom**: ferry four scholars to a distant library to spark a new renaissance.
 4. **Gules – The Red Cross**: raise a refugee banner and break a siege.
 5. **Sable – The Black Plague**: venture into a quarantined city bearing a legendary cure—or join the darkness.
 6. **Argent – Homecoming**: thread treacherous borders to lay the relic at a dying king’s bedside.